 “Maybe she was hiding stuff from you Sheryl, probably to protect you from other things.”

-I really don’t know and I don’t think I will Regina but its ok, she was my friend and all she showed me while being alive was more than I could have asked for.
-She was supportive, reliable and was there when I needed her the most.
+“I really don’t know and I don’t think I will Regina but its ok, she was my friend and all she showed me while being alive was more than I could have asked for.
+She was supportive, reliable and was there when I needed her the most.”
+Expressed Sheryl.

 “I understand Sheryl, I’m just trying to help you figure out stuff that you might have overlooked, you have been through so many mishaps while trying to sort things on your own that there might be a slight chance that she could have misled you into a trap.
-A powerful witch capable of interfering physically with another object like just picking up a head from a tomb, could be capable of something so insidious that you just couldn’t have saw it coming.”
+A powerful witch capable of interfering physically with another object like just picking up a head from a tomb, could be capable of something so insidious that you just couldn’t have seen it coming.”
+Expressed Regina worriedly.

 I was trying to stay loyal to my friendship with Leann but part of what Regina was saying had some sense and I really don’t know at which point was I talking to Agatha or Leann.
 Was Leann as powerful as Agatha?
 I’m not sure but there’s a chance.
 On the other hand, if my head was of so much worth for Paimon or for other entities, could Leann have had any interest on it as well?

-Because she discovered trough Paimon I was a Demonica… so I don’t know what to think.
+Because she discovered trough Paimon I was a Demonica . . . so I don’t know what to think.

-“I’m sorry Sheryl I’m not trying to confuse you in any way but I’m talking from experience with one of the witches from the coven we were part of.”
+“I’m sorry Sheryl I’m not trying to confuse you in any way but I’m talking from experience with one of the witches from the coven we were part of.

-“One of the women that offered their newborn to Lilith, became so powerful very close to Lilith’s level and tried to trick her, her punishment was to be locked in an interdimensional prison where she can be summoned through a mirror.
+One of the women that offered their newborn to Lilith, became so powerful very close to Lilith’s level and tried to trick her, her punishment was to be locked in an interdimensional prison where she can be summoned through a mirror.
 She still tries to pick anyone thirsty for a pact which she has no intention to fulfil but just to trade places with her victim and be free again.”
+Uttered Regina.

-I guess I’ll head back home girls, I’m really tired and I think I have a lot to think about and to reconsider.
+I wondered if deep down Leann was capable of doing something like that woman from the coven.
+Would she be willing to trade something for more power?
+I just don’t know.
+“I think I have a lot to think about and to reconsider.”
+Spoke Sheryl concerned.

 “We really want the best for you Sheryl but you might need to rethink thoroughly in your priorities being the first one your own well-being.
 Come visit us whenever you need and feel more comfortable talking.”

-Yes, I will probably get back around soon.
-Thank you, girls.
+“Yes, I will probably get back around soon.
+Thank you, girls for all this information.”
+Expressed Sheryl.

-I left the house displeased and with mixed feelings towards Regina and Claudia but also a bit about Leann as well, I don’t want to go to my deepest thoughts but at some point, I felt betrayed or played and I may not know the whole truth.
+I left the house displeased and with mixed feelings toward Regina and Claudia but also a bit about Leann as well, I don’t want to go to my deepest thoughts but at some point, I felt betrayed or played and I may not know the whole truth.

 I’m also thinking I just met these girls; how can I be so sure about what they are saying?
 I met Leann 6 years ago and we had our fights, dark moments, hate-love relationship but also in all that time she never opened up about her spiritual part until the very last moment when I decided to seek her help so it kind of makes me have doubts.